thelabnyc/django-oscar-cybersource/README.rst

     # Enter the name of view where they can try again.
     CYBERSOURCE_REDIRECT_FAIL = 'checkout:index'

-    # Upon successful authorization of the user's credit card, what status should he order be set to?
-    CYBERSOURCE_ORDER_STATUS_SUCCESS = 'Authorized'

 4. Install extra fields on payment.models.Transaction (see also `How to fork Oscar apps <https://django-oscar.readthedocs.org/en/releases-1.1/topics/customisation.html#fork-the-oscar-app>`_).::